 - Minerals, dust, or microorganisms might be expelled with the moisture (some cool mist humidifiers have a new technology that limits bacteria, mold, and spores).

 - The water tank may need to be cleaned more often.

 - There is no medicine cup to allow the use of essential oils or medications.

 Humidity And Outside temperature

 Indoor humidity is in some way dependent on outside temperature.
 When the outside temperatures are extremely cold, trying to maintain an inside humidity of 40 – 50% might cause ice or frost to develop on your windows.
 This may force you to lower the humidity in the house.

 We’ve used vaporizers in our house for over 10 years.
 This is the one we use.
-We have one in the dining room and one in the living room.
+(Sometimes they sell out.
+This one is similar) We have one in the dining room and one in the living room.
 We have additional ones for bedrooms if they are needed there.

 When our kids were small, I made sure to place the humidifiers where the kids couldn’t get to them.